Harry Cator

+Biography

-He was born in Drayton in Norfolk to a railway worker.
+Cator was born in Drayton, Norfolk, to railway worker Robert Cator, and his wife Laura.
 After leaving school, he was a porter on the London Midland and Great Northern Joint Line before joining a building contractor in Great Yarmouth.

-He joined the British Army in September 1914, and arrived on the Western Front in June 1915 already a sergeant in the 7th Battalion, The East Surrey Regiment.
-In 1916 at the time of the Somme Offensive, he was awarded the Military Medal for bringing back 36 wounded men from no-mans land.
+He joined the British Army in September 1914 and arrived on the Western Front in June 1915 already a sergeant in the 7th (Service) Battalion, East Surrey Regiment.
+In 1916 at the time of the Battle of the Somme, he was awarded the Military Medal for bringing back 36 wounded men from No man's land.

 He was awarded the Victoria Cross for his actions during the Arras offensive.
-On 9 April 1917 near Arras, Sergeant Cator's platoon had suffered heavy casualties from a hostile machine-gun.
+On 9 April 1917 near Arras, Sergeant Cator's platoon had suffered heavy casualties from a hostile machine gun.
 Under heavy fire the sergeant, with one man, advanced across the open to attack the gun and when his companion was killed, he went on alone.
-Picking up a Lewis gun and some ammunition drums on his way, he succeeded in reaching the enemy trench and sighting another hostile machine-gun, he killed the entire team and the officer.
-He held the end of the trench with such effect that a bombing squad were able to capture 100 prisoners and five machine-guns.
+Picking up a Lewis gun and some ammunition drums on his way, he succeeded in reaching the enemy trench and sighting another hostile machine gun, he killed the entire team and the officer.
+He held the end of the trench with such effect that a bombing squad were able to capture 100 prisoners and five machine guns.

 A few days later he was injured by an exploding shell.
 It was shortly after that the award of the VC and the French Croix de Guerre were announced.
 After the war he worked as a postman and as a civil servant.

 Cator served with the rank of captain in the Home Guard during the Second World War, and was commandant of a prisoner-of-war camp near Cranwick.
 He retired from the Army in December 1947.

-He died in 1966 in Norwich on 7 April and is buried in Sprowston cemetery.
+He died of pneumonia in Norwich on 7 April 1966 and is buried in Sprowston cemetery.

-His Victoria Cross and other medals are displayed in the Lord Ashcroft Gallery at the Imperial War Museum.
+His VC and other medals are displayed in the Lord Ashcroft Gallery at the Imperial War Museum.